AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

                 case STOPPED:
                     if(rtcStreaming){
                         // Set the video profile of the host in the channel.
-                        // This step is optional in the single host scenario, and is necessary if you need to swtich from single host scenario to co-hosting across channels.
+                        // This step is optional in a single host scenario, but it is necessary if you need to swtich from a single host scenario to cohosting across channels.
                         VideoEncoderConfiguration.VideoDimensions videoDimensions = ((MainApplication) getActivity().getApplication()).getGlobalSettings().getVideoEncodingDimensionObject();
                         canvas_height = Math.min(videoDimensions.height, videoDimensions.width);
                         canvas_width = Math.max(videoDimensions.height, videoDimensions.width);